 Generally useful Conda commands

-# Displaying useful info related to conda on your machine
+conda info # Displaying useful info related to conda on your machine

-conda list #shows you everything installed in your current environment
+conda list # shows you everything installed in your current environment

-conda list -n [ENV NAME] #shows you everything installed in the specified environment
+conda list -n [ENV NAME] # shows you everything installed in the specified environment

-conda config --show #shows your config file, which you may need to see/change at some point in your work
+conda config --show # shows your config file, which you may need to see/change at some point in your work

-conda config --show channels #shows you channels from the config file
+conda config --show channels # shows you channels from the config file

-conda remove --name myenv --all #remove any environment (substitute your env name for 'myenv')
+conda remove --name myenv --all # remove any environment (substitute your env name for 'myenv')

-conda search myenv #search your channels for a specific package called 'myenv'
+conda search myenv # search your channels for a specific package called 'myenv'

 nano $HOME/.condarc #view your list of channels